dmotts/tro-assistant/README.md

 - `LANGCHAIN_ENDPOINT`: Your Langchain endpoint.
 - `LANGCHAIN_API_KEY`: Your Langchain API key.

+You can set these environment variables by:

-Create a `.env` file in the project root directory and add your environment variables like this:
+- **Using a .env File**: Create a `.env` file in the project root directory and add your environment variables like this:

    ```plaintext
    FIREFOX_LOCATION=/path/to/firefox